 2.3.
-The updating of the Company's Model with respect to the crimes of self-money laundering

-After the issuing of the bill No. 1642 "Measures of emergence and return of funds held abroad as well as of the strengthening of fight against tax evasion.
-Provisions on self-money laundering", which became law with the approval by the Senate on 4th December 2014, introducing in Criminal Code Art.
+The updating of the Company's Model with respect to the crimes of self-money laundering became law with the approval by the Senate on 4th December 2014, introducing in Criminal Code Art.
 648 ter1 (self-money laundering), the Company considered opportune to promptly update the Model.
 As in previous occasions, it was set up a working group that has: